 Because you often don’t know exactly what needs to be done until your car is at the shop, it’s difficult to determine whether the shop charges fair prices.

 To help you find shops with low prices, our Ratings Tables report our price comparison score for each shop.
-To calculate these scores, our undercover shoppers called shops to get their prices for specific repairs (for example, replace the water pump for a 2014 Ford Escape Titanium AWD using OEM parts).
+To calculate these scores, our undercover shoppers called shops to get their prices for specific repairs (for example, replace the water pump for a 2016 Ford Focus SE using OEM parts).
 The scores show how each shop compared to the average price quoted for the same repairs.
 We set the average at $100.
 If two shops quoted on the same repairs, and one shop has a price comparison score of $120 while a second shop has a score of $100, it means the first shop’s quotes were 20 percent higher than the second shop’s.
 For many of the repairs we checked, some shops charged twice as much as nearby competitors.

 For more information on shop's prices, read our article on how to avoid getting taken for a ride.